-Currently, Towson University offers departmental challenge exams in Foreign Languages.
-The languages include French, German, Italian, Spanish, Arabic, Chinese, Hebrew and Japanese.
+TU offers departmental challenge exams in Languages.
+The languages include French, German, Italian, Spanish, Arabic, Chinese, Hebrew, Japanese, and American Sign Language.

 Students who wish to earn credit for courses which do not have standardized departmental or CLEP exams may contact the academic department to determine if individualized assessment is possible.
 This type of assessment may include portfolio review, oral or written examination, demonstration (e.g., dance or music) or written report/paper.

 Towson University is a member of Service members Opportunity Colleges (SOC).
 Students who have served or are currently serving in the United States military may receive college credit for basic training, military occupational specialties and other military course work.
 Official documentation must be submitted.
 Work will be evaluated per the Guide to the Evaluation of Educational Experience in the Armed Services by the American Council on Education (ACE).